 One thing I love about these soaked pumpkin muffins is that they look so fancy and impressive with the cream cheese filling… even though it’s extremely easy to do!

 The filling makes them sooooo rich and decadent.

-First, let your cream cheese sit out at room temperature for a couple hours before baking to soften it.
+First, let your cream cheese (or cultured cream cheese) sit out at room temperature for a couple hours before baking to soften it.